Fimbriaphyllia ancora

-Euphyllia ancora (reclassified in 2017 as Fimbriaphyllia ancora)is a species of hard coral in the family Euphylliidae.
+Fimbriaphyllia ancora is a species of hard coral in the family Euphylliidae.
 It is known by several common names, including anchor coral and hammer coral, or less frequently as sausage coral, ridge coral, or bubble honeycomb coral.

 Description

 This type of madreporal colony is easy to identify because of its puffy tubular tentacles with T-shaped tips.
 The coral is blue-gray to orange in color, sometimes with green on the tentacles.
 It can demonstrate full or partial viral infection of green fluorescent protein, a trait highly sought for aquarium specimens.
 Colonies are flabelloid, phaceloid or flabello-meandroid.
 Walls are thin and soil.
 Columellae are mostly absent.
 Septa are exsert, smooth edged and solid.
 Tentacles are extended day and night and are large and fleshy.
 They vary in shape among species.
-Euphyllia ancora have a "T" or boomerang shape to them.
+Fimbriaphyllia ancora have a "T" or boomerang shape to them.
 Colonies are usually no more than a meter across, but at times can reach several meters.
 They are all symmetrically about a central axis and have a sac-like body cavity with only one opening, which serves as both mouth and anus.
 This opening is surrounded by tentacles which have stinging cells.
 The body wall, unlike that is any other group of animals except comb-jellies, consist of two cell layers, the ectodermis and gastrodermis, separated by a jelly-like layer, mesoglea.